Data+ Program Information for 2024 Participants

 Only non-Duke students will receive a physical key.
 Duke students should use their mobile DukeCard to access their dorm.

-If you have an SDAO, let us know and send a copy of your documentation to Conference & Event Services (summer-ces@duke.edu).
-Let them know you are with Data+.
+If you have an SDAO, let us know and provide a copy of your letter.

 Students are responsible for extension housing fees.
 Submission of the form does not guarantee approval.
 Requests will be reviewed on a rolling basis beginning mid-April.
 You will be notified of your extension status within three days of submission.
 In the event your request is approved, you may be required to relocate out of your current spring semester assignment to a different assignment on campus.
 If you have questions, email housing@duke.edu.